-managing the holidays with difficult family members
+managing the holidays with challenging family

 managing the holidays